wp-plugins/bepro-listings/readme.txt

 = Is there support? =

-Yes, our development team created the plugin and continue to offer support via our support forums
+Yes, our development team created the plugin and continue to offer free support via our support forums and paid support via our website beprosoftware.com

 = I need more features, is there more? =